 14. The Bluff

-The Bluff, or Rosetta Head, is a prominent headland about a 10 minute drive from the middle of Victor Harbour.
+The Bluff, or Rosetta Head, is a prominent headland about 10 minutes drive from the middle of Victor Harbor.
 It is a spectacular place.
-On one side of the headland is Encounter Bay.
+Encounter Bay is on one side of the headland.
 There is a boat ramp there and, tucked in next to The Bluff, a small jetty.